 So, this was a little bit about the location.

-Now, it’s time to know more about what is Long Exposure Photography and what equipments or gears you need to achieve that.
+It’s time to know more, what is Long Exposure Photography? and What equipments or gears you need to achieve that?

 Long Exposure Photography